jeffreyliu8/Native-Floyd-Steinberg-Dithering/README.md

 Requirements
 --------------
-Requires a minimum SDK version of 14
+Requires a minimum SDK version of 16 (14 should still work)